Skip to content

 Classification based on wattages:

-• 55-watt: This is a small wattage LED yard light which replaces 250-watts metal halide fixture.
-This light is also known as LED barn light or dusk to dawn light.
+• 55-watt: This is a small-wattage LED yard light that replaces 250-watts metal halide fixture.
+This light is also known as LED barn light or dusk-to-dawn light.

-• 100-watt: This is a street light which replaces 300-watt metal halide fixture
+• 100-watt: This is a street light that replaces 300-watt metal halide fixture

-• 200-watt: This is a slightly higher power pole light which replaces 700-watt metal halide fixture.
+• 200-watt: This is a slightly higher power pole light that replaces the 700-watt metal halide fixture.

-• 240-watt: This is a high power street light which replaces 800-watt metal halide fixture.
+• 240-watt: This is a high-power street light that replaces an 800-watt metal halide fixture.

-• 300-watt: This is a powerful street light which has the capacity to replace a whopping 1000-watt metal halide fixture.
+• 300-watt: This is a powerful street light that has the capacity to replace a whopping 1000-watt metal halide fixture.

 Classification based on color temperature